 - Interlock fingers in front of you, palms facing inwards.
 Turn the palms down and then out so they are now facing away from you, and straighten the arms.
 Push forward with the arms and back with the back to feel the stretch.
 5-10 seconds will do it.

 - A nicely vigorous one this one.
 From the end position of 3, raise both arms to the sky and kick the leg you have just raised out in front of you.
-Lower the arms and the leg.
+Return the arms and the leg to the ‘hold’ position then repeat 2-3 times.
 Stretch the arms and the fingers out as you raise them to the sky, and point with your toes.
-Pause for a second or two at the end of the stretch and repeat 2-3 times.

 - Put both arms straight out in front of you, palms down.
 Now turn JUST your upper body.
 You will notice your arms take on different lengths as you turn.
 Only go as far as is comfortable.
 Pause for 4-5 seconds and repeat on the other side.
 Repeat 2-3 times on each side.